 - Do NOT open unknown or unexpected e-mail attachments

-Visit the CERT Coordination Centre for Tips on home networks
+View the CERT Coordination Centre Tips on home networks

 Cybercrime.org.za is an awareness portal intended for informational purposes.
 The site provides access to relevant and trusted local and international resources aimed at educating individuals at all levels.
 The site also features help for reporting suspected activities.
-Cybercrime.org.za is an ICT community-powered social initiative, born out of the needs identified over this past decade for pooling resources to address ICT challenges in South Africa and Africa-at-large...
+Cybercrime.org.za is an independent, non-commercial initiative born out of the needs identified over this past decade for pooling resources to address the criminal exploitation of ICT in South Africa and Africa at large...